Pixel Perfect Web Development: 5 Essential Steps

 Pixel perfect web development means “coding a website to match the web designs pixel by pixel”.
 In reality, this is achievable only for a fixed set of screen resolutions, so the general meaning of the term is “web development that follows the web designer’s intent perfectly”.

-“Pixel perfect” has been widely criticized as a concept because it sets an impossible standard for responsive development.
+“Pixel perfect web design” has been widely criticized as a concept because it sets an impossible standard for responsive development.
 What looks just like the designs on one screen or device may look different on another.
 But it’s still a useful term to express that you expect a perfect result from your web developer, so it’s better to explore the implications of it than to abandon it.

 5 steps to achieve pixel perfect web development